m-ritika/Pragyan/README.md

 ![](rm/readmeimg.png)

+The RS Image and it's segmentation on the left are from an earlier date and the images on the right are from a later date.

+This allows us to view the changes periodically.

 To test sample images with our pre-trained model, download the Input images directory, and modify the paths accordingly in the Test Jupyter Notebook.